Spiker1992/tower-defence/README.md

 # Introduction

 In this REPO I am recreating the game in an Event Sourced way.
 I started working with an enemy behaviour and everything enemy related can be found within the `/src/enemy` folder.

+## TODO

+- what if we have multiple enemies: how would move command work? how would that impact data store?
+- what if some enemies are slower than others?
+- what if we could slow an enemy down for a short period of time?